hiddenderek/lib-flow/README.md

 Dockerfile_app
 ```

-After you added your flows, you can set up your rego policy files and then you should just have to run your docker compose file and be good to go!
+After you added your flows, you will need to set up your rego policy files.

+After this, and then you should just have to run up your docker compose file.

 ## Flow Test Suite